microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 ### -Path

 The path to a YAML file containing options.
+By default the current working path (`$PWD`) is used.

+Either a directory or file path can be specified.
+When a directory is used, `ps-rule.yaml` will be used as the file name.

+If the `-Path` parameter is specified and the file does not exist, an exception will be generated.

 ```yaml
 Type: String